Chris with Bear

 Puppy Rescue Mission (“PRM”) is the brainchild of Anna Cannan Chiasson, president and founding member of PRM.
 In 2010, Anna’s fiancé (now husband), Chris, was deployed to and stationed in Afghanistan.
 A few weeks prior to Chris’s arrival at his combat outpost, a suicide bomber entered the post in the middle of the night.
 The dogs on the post immediately started barking and took off in pursuit of the bomber.
 One of the dogs, Rufus, grabbed the bomber’s leg while two other dogs, Target and Sasha, alerted the troops.
 Realizing his cover was blown, the suicide bomber blew himself up never making it into the living quarters of the soldiers.
 Thankfully, all the soldiers survived the attack with only a few sustaining injuries.
 Sasha did not survive the attack and was laid to rest at the post.
 A pregnant Target, who was badly injured in the blast, was later nursed back to health along with Rufus.

-Anna then brainstormed as to how to raise funds to help bring back to the States 7 of the dogs, affectionately known as “THE LUCKY SEVEN”.
+Anna brainstormed as to how to raise funds to help bring back 7 of the dogs, affectionately known as “THE LUCKY SEVEN”.
 While juggling work and school, Anna began her fundraising efforts by selling candles and running an online raffle to help rescue the dogs.
-Realizing that transporting 7 dogs back from Afghanistan was a very expensive process, Anna decided to start a Facebook page for her fundraising cause which became known as “Puppy Rescue Mission”.
+Realizing that transporting 7 dogs back from Afghanistan was a very expensive process, Anna started a Facebook page for her fundraising which became known as “Puppy Rescue Mission”.
 At the time, the cost of rescuing a dog from Afghanistan was about $3,000 which was utilized to cover the cost of the dog’s vaccinations, transport from the base to the shelter, transport to the nearby airport as well as airfare from Afghanistan to the dog’s respective new home.

-PRM supporters on Facebook began to grow at an amazing rate of speed as did the donations being made to support Anna’s fundraising cause.
-Once enough money was raised to transport “THE LUCKY SEVEN” back to the States though, Anna decided that PRM needed to continue as there were many more soldiers who, like Chris, needed help in bringing their furry friends home from Afghanistan.
+Supporters on Facebook began to grow at an amazing rate of speed as did the donations being made to support Anna’s fundraising cause.
+Once enough money was raised to transport “THE LUCKY SEVEN” back to the states, Anna decided that PRM needed to continue as there were many more soldiers who, like Chris, needed help in bringing their furry friends home from deployment.

-In founding PRM, Anna recognized that there are thousands of stray animals without homes in the States.
-Anna felt though that the mission of PRM was extremely important as it would bring to light the horrible conditions which animals are exposed to in Afghanistan.
+In founding PRM, Anna recognized that there are thousands of stray animals without homes in the states, and would not contribute to the overpopulation already an issue in America, which is why PRM stands by their rescues for life.
 According to the Afghan culture, if a person is bitten by a dog, the person cannot get to Allah, the god Afghans worship, as dogs are considered to be a disgrace.
-Animals in Afghanistan are literally treated like trash, used for target practice, blown up, run over and used in fights in the case of many, many dogs.
-If an animal is lucky enough to find its way to a US base and is befriended by the soldiers, then the base becomes the animal’s home, a sanctuary where the animal finds love for the very first time in the animal’s life.
-As such, Anna felt it should be PRM’s mission to help these animals as it would be devastating to turn them back out into the wild when many have never known a different way of life.
+Animals in Afghanistan are literally treated like trash, used for target practice, blown up, run over, used in fights, or worse.
+If an animal is lucky enough to find its way to a American military base and is befriended by the soldiers, then the base becomes the animal’s home, a sanctuary where the animal finds love for the very first time in their life.
+As such, Anna felt it should be PRM’s mission to help these animals and soldiers live together in the US, as it would be devastating to turn them back out into the wild, something that would torment their soldiers forever.

 As for the dogs at the posts, Anna says that they amazingly learn to protect the soldiers like Rufus, Target and Sasha did that evening when they prevented a suicide bomber from killing over 50 soldiers.
-In light of such heroic efforts like those of Sasha, Target and Rufus, Anna believes that “no soldier should ever be faced with the decision of leaving a beloved animal in Afghanistan if there is a way to get the animal back to the soldier’s home so the mission of PRM simply has to continue on.”
+In light of such heroic efforts like those of Sasha, Target and Rufus, Anna believes that “no soldier should ever be faced with the decision of leaving a beloved animal behind if there is a way to get the animal back to the soldier’s home" so the mission of PRM simply has to continue on.

 Since the rescue of “THE LUCKY SEVEN”, PRM, through the efforts of Anna and several close confidantes, has continued to grow exceeding the expectations of even Anna herself.
-Now several years after its initial inception on Facebook, PRM has raised money to bring almost 3,000 animals home and is continuing to grow each and every day, helping more and more soldiers to bring their furry friends from Afghanistan & 40 other countries back home.
+Now over a decade after its initial inception on Facebook, PRM has raised money to bring over 5,500 animals home and is continuing to grow each and every day, helping more and more service members to bring home their battle buddies from over 50 countries.

 Anna, PRM’s Board of Directors, as well as their coordinators & Adoption Team would like to thank each and every person who supports the mission of PRM.
 They consider each and every one of its supporters to be an integral part of the PRM family.
-Without its family, PRM would not be able to continue helping soldiers and their furry friends alike in maintaining the unbreakable bonds of love formed in foreign countries where many animals are treated inhumanely and normalcy exists.
+Without its family, PRM would not be able to continue helping service members and their battle buddies in maintaining the unbreakable bonds of love formed in foreign countries where many animals are treated inhumanely and normalcy exists.

 Thank you for your continued support,